-4. Special Case: Listed PEPPs
+4. Special Case: Listed ECPPs

-This Guide is written on the basis that PEPP Notes will primarily take the form of unlisted securities.
-However, listed private placement transactions currently occur in some national European markets (for example, the French Euro private placement market and the Italian private placement market) as a result notably of domestic legal requirements and Investor preferences.
-As a result, it is possible that parties to certain PEPP transactions may also seek to have the relevant instruments listed.
-In such cases, PEPP transaction participants will need, amongst other things, to:
+This Guide is written on the basis that ECPP Notes will primarily take the form of unlisted securities.
+However, listed private placement transactions currently occur in some national European markets (for example, in France and Italy) as a result notably of domestic legal requirements and Investor preferences.
+As a result, it is possible that parties to certain ECPP transactions may also seek to have the relevant instruments listed.
+In such cases, ECPP transaction participants will need, amongst other things, to:

-carefully review with their financial advisor and legal counsel the consequences of relevant national and EU legislation for listed transactions, including, without limitation, taking advice in relation to the Prospectus Directive (Directive 2003/71/EC), the Transparency Directive (Directive 2004/109/EC) and the Market Abuse Directive (Directive 2003/5/EC) and (once it is published and implemented) the EU Packaged Retail and Insurance-based Investment Products Regulation (Regulation (EU) No 1286/2014);

-- refer to the Charter for Euro Private Placements developed by the Euro PP Working Group which covers many of the generic features and implications of listed private placement transactions in note format; - consider alternative listed debt products available in the European markets; and - consider the tax regime applicable upon listing of the PEPP Notes.
+- carefully review with their financial advisor and legal counsel the consequences of relevant national and EU legislation for listed transactions, including, without limitation, taking advice in relation to the Prospectus Directive (Directive 2003/71/EC), the Transparency Directive (Directive 2004/109/EC) and the Market Abuse Regulation (Regulation 596/2014) and (once it is published and implemented) the EU Packaged Retail and Insurance-based Investment Products Regulation (Regulation (EU) No 1286/2014) (each as amended or replaced from time to time); - refer to the Charter for Euro Private Placements developed by the Euro PP Working Group which covers many of the generic features and implications of listed private placement transactions in note format; - consider alternative listed debt products available in the European markets; and - consider the tax regime applicable upon listing of the ECPP Notes.

-5. Parties, Documents and Timetable
+5. Parties, Documents and Timetable14